Children, young people and charities

 Key resources and commentary on children and young people

 Over twelve months, we worked with a group of young people experiencing multiple disadvantages in the London Borough of Camden.
 We sought to understand their experiences—as told in their own words—and identify how digital technology could help.

-Generation Digital have grown up with technology all around them, but treating children like adults is a dangerous road to take.
-We’ve been working with Nominet and ParentZone to investigate the online safety landscape so charities and funders can proactively drive best practice.
+We’ve been working with Nominet and ParentZone to investigate the online safety landscape for young people so charities and funders can proactively drive best practice.

 NPC and the Centre for Youth Impact are leading the learning and impact strand of a £40m DCMS and the Big Lottery Fund programme that is funding around 86 open-access youth providers.
 This blog outlines five ways we are confronting the challenges of evaluation in open-access settings.

 This discussion paper explores the role of charities and philanthropists in England's education system.
 We identify areas where charities can improve educational, emotional and social outcomes for children and young people and draw together the benefits and challenges that all those who work in the schools system need to address in order for the system to work more effectively.